 The assessment literacy online courses packages are research-informed and developed with feedback from Queensland teachers and school leaders.
 The content reflects current best practice and includes:

-- supporting activities and exemplars
+- supporting activities and samples

 - reflective practice questions